-As an alternative if conditions do not favour us sail through Freemansundet.
-At Kapp Lee, walk in beautiful Rosenbergdalen to see Reindeer.
+As an alternative, if conditions do not favor us sail through Freemansundet.
+At Kapp Lee, walk in beautiful Rosenbergdalen to see reindeer.
 For walkers it is great hike from here to Diskobukta.
-In Diskobukta visit a large colony of Kittiwakes which nest in a canyon.
-Arctic Foxes and Polar Bears with young, often roam through the canyon, scavenging on young, flightless birds which fall from the ledges.
-On the raised beaches there are many sub fossilised whale skeletons.
+In Diskobukta visit a large colony of kittiwakes which nest in a canyon.
+Arctic foxes and polar bears with young often roam through the canyon, scavenging on young, flightless birds which fall from the ledges.
+On the raised beaches there are many sub-fossilised whale skeletons.

-The geological formations in this area are very spectacular and colourful.
+The geological formations in this area are very spectacular and colorful.
 Pay a visit to the Polish research station at Isbjørnhamna, where the friendly crew will discuss their scientific programs.

 |Twin Non Private|